Associating Assets with Social Interactions

 When users participate in a social interaction that is bound to an interactable asset, they are not only deepening their social connections with the other party but also exchanging and building value.
 Binding tokenized assets to these social scenarios also gives added significance to the exchange of the assets themselves, opening new possibilities to build a richer and more multi-dimensional digital social ecosystem.

-Social elements bound to assets consist mainly of various user-generated content represented by an For a specific definition, please refer to the section entitled .
+• Social elements bound to assets consist mainly of various user-generated content represented by an SEI.
+For a specific definition, please refer to the section entitled Social Element.

-The , a smart contract that authenticates the Source Platform and is generally deployed by an authenticated third party.
+• The CertificateValidator, a smart contract that authenticates the Source Platform and is generally deployed by an authenticated third party.
 The Source Platform can use its own name and public key under its domain name.
-For more details, please refer to .
+For more details, please refer to Validation of Agent and Platform Certificates and Signatures.

 When a user interacts with a smart contract within an application, the related social element information needs to be submitted.
 The contract can choose among different element-asset binding methods according to the specific situation, including storing the social element information directly on the contract, linking to it through calldata, or through real-time event notifications.